Copy article link

 How much will I earn doing Liquidity Pools snipe?

 The truth is that lp sniping depends on many factors, many of which we do not even control.
-The main parameters that affect profit are:
+There is no maximum profit limit, it can be thousands of dollars, just as you can also have losses.

 • The RPC you use

-• Snipers going for the same tokens and their speed (which depends mainly on the RPC used)
+• The snipers that go for the same tokens and their speed (which depends mainly on the RPC used)

 • The number of tokens that turn out to be rug pulls